-This drink is so delightfully exotic and unique that I believe it will win the heart of anyone who appreciates a creative, tart and refreshing drink.
-In addition to having a tempting flavor, this sharbat has a playful texture of plumped up basil seeds.
+This drink is so delightfully unique that I believe it will win the heart of anyone who appreciates a creative, tart, and refreshing drink.
+In addition to having a tempting flavor, this sharbat has a playful texture of plumped-up basil seeds.
 The infusion of rose water and lime juice takes this beverage to a whole different level of yumminess!

 I encourage you to venture out to visit a local Persian market, where basil seeds are available.
 You can also substitute chia seeds for the basil seeds, though I personally prefer the basil seed texture.

 - 6 tablespoons sugar

 - Bring 8 oz of water to a near boil and dissolve the sugar.

 - Add the remaining 16 oz of cool water, and the basil seeds.

 - Stir and place in the refrigerator for an hour.